University of Belgrade Faculty of Philology: History

 The building of the Faculty of Philology of Belgrade was built in 1922 according to the plans of the architect Petr Gačić.
 On a postcard printed between the two world wars, you can see the old appearance of the building when it was still used as a building of the Technical Faculties.

 The study of philology was established in Belgrade within the Belgrade Higher School's Department of Philosophy in 1808.
 The Department of Philology gained independence from the University of Belgrade Faculty of Philosophy in 1960.
-Many eminent international philologists contributed to the development of the Faculty of Philology, e.g. Russian Slavist Platon Kulikovsky, who was a visiting professor at the Higher School between 1877 and 1882, was the founder of Russian studies in Serbia; Englishman David Law started teaching English language and literature classes in 1907 and paved the way for the English Department (founded in 1929).
+Many eminent international philologists contributed to the development of the Faculty of Philology.
+For example, Russian Slavist Platon Kulikovsky, who was a visiting professor at the Higher School between 1877 and 1882, was the founder of Russian studies in Serbia; Englishman David Law started teaching English language and literature classes in 1907 and paved the way for the English Department (founded in 1929).
 Bruno Gujon from Italy worked at the Faculty from 1912 to 1914 and paved the way for Italian studies.
 During the post Second World War period the school established new departments, e.g. Romanian Language and Literature (1963), Spanish Language and Literature (1971), Arabic and Turkish Language and Literature Departments (1960), Chinese Language and Literature (1974), Japanese Language and Literature (1985), Scandinavian Languages (Swedish, Danish, Norwegian in 1986, starting with Norwegian Lectorate in 1979), Lectorates for Dutch (1987), Ukrainian (1989), Hebrew (1990), Library Science Department (1963), General Linguistics Department (1990), Hungarian Studies Department (1994), Greek Language and Literature Department (1995), et at.